LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 </figure>

 <b>Step 2: </b> walk through the vertices on polygon 2.
-Whenever unvisited entry points are found, start walking through a loop following exit/entry points to polygon 1 and back until the start vertix is encountered again.
+Whenever an unvisited entry point is found, start walking through a loop following exit/entry points to polygon 1 and back until the starting point is encountered again.
 These loops are the regions of intersection.

 <figure class="post-figure">
 <img class="img-95"